 Instead of sitting at a table with just 8 other players, you are entered into a pool of hundreds or thousands of players playing the same game and stakes.
 When you join the pool, you will be randomly seated and dealt in immediately, usually in the big blind.
 If at any point you don’t want to play the hand, say you’re dealt 72 off suit on the button, just press Fast Fold and you will be randomly seated at a new table with different players from the pool.
 Because PokerStars is so smart, they also keep track of blinds.
 The blinds are assigned based on who has had the big blind least often.

 Because there is a large player pool, there are many people pressing fold at once, all of which are randomly seated at a new table, over and over and over until the end of time.

 Don’t take our word for it, listen to Team PokerStars pro Daniel Negreanu explain how Zoom works:

 This gaming style is a blast for recreational players who want action, who hate staring at unplayable cards and whose least favorite part of the game is waiting for other players to finish out a hand so they can be dealt in again.

 Hands hands hands.
 The key to making money in poker is to play more hands.
 Poker is a long term game so anyone can have be a big winner or loser over a small sample like 1,000 hands.
-But the true winners of the game come out at 100,000+ hands.
+The true winners of the game come out at 100,000+ hands.
 Zoom Poker allows you to play more hands over the same period of time.
 How much faster?
-Let's look at an example.
+Let’s look at an example.

 Zoom Poker also enables players to jump in on cash game action immediately.
 There are no waiting lists, no waiting for the Big Blind and no searching for tables to join!
 Simply open the Zoom Poker lobby for the stakes and game type you want and jump into the player pool.